 Polished Nickel in the Bathroom and Kitchen: When to Use It

-Or some stunning polished nickel appliances giving a clean and fresh kitchen reflecting sunlight casting through the window.
-It’s more about something special for me, expressing it and elevating the overall design into a level.
+Or some stunning polished nickel appliances giving a clean and fresh kitchen, reflecting sunlight casting through the window.
+It’s more about something special for me, expressing it, and elevating the overall design to a level.

 For Kitchens